Write for Us

 - Bernard Goodwin: Communications engineering, Wireless Communications, Signal Processing, Multimedia Technologies, Semiconductor Technologies, Electronic Devices & Systems, Six Sigma, Quality Engineering & Process Improvement, Instrumentation and Measurement, LabVIEW, Chemical Engineering, Science, Nanotechnology, Biotechnology, Information Technology

-- Chris Guzikowski: Software Engineering, Software Development, Software Patterns, Software Project Management, Programmer Productivity, Object Technology (including UML), Agile Software Development (including Extreme Programming and Scrum), Networking, Security
+- Chris Guzikowski: Software Engineering, Software Development, Software Patterns, Software Project Management, Programmer Productivity, Agile Software Development (including Extreme Programming and Scrum)

-- Laura Lewin: Android development, Game design and development, HCI/UX/Usability, Graphics, and Web development.
+- Laura Lewin: Android development, Game Design and Development, HCI/UX/Usability, Computer Graphics, Networking, Security

 - Laura Norman: Mac OS and related technologies, Graphics, and Web Development including Expression Web and Dreamweaver

-- Loretta Yates: Microsoft products including Office, Expression Studio, Windows, Dynamics, and Home Software
+- Loretta Yates: Microsoft technologies, Microsoft products including Office, Expression Studio, Windows, Dynamics, and Home Software

 If we do not contact you regarding a writing or editing position of your choice, your submission will be stored for a minimum of 6 months.
 Unfortunately, due to the large volume of e-mails, we are unable to respond to every proposal we receive.
 We thank you for your interest in technical reviewing or book proposals.